 - An acceptance letter for the internship from the potential employer

-- A letter of support from the faculty adviser for the project
+- A letter of support from the faculty advisor for the project

-Examples of previous applications are available in the Career Center, and we are always willing to help you develop a strong application.
-Please contact the Career Center at ext.
+Examples of previous applications are available in Career Development, and we are always willing to help you develop a strong application.
+Please contact Career Development at ext.
 5131.
+A faculty committee will read all applications and make the awards.